-Your computer comes with six USB ports: two on the front and another four on the rear panel.
-These ports support USB 2.0 high-performance external devices such as webcams and digital still cameras.
+Your computer comes with six external USB ports: two on the front and another four on the rear panel.
+These ports support USB 2.0 high performance external devices such as webcams and digital still cameras.
 They also allow you to connect additional USB devices to your computer without using up its system resources.

-To connect a USB device, simply plug the device cable into any of the USB ports $\bullet \hookrightarrow \bullet$ (black port).
+To connect a USB device, simply plug the device cable into any of the USB ports (black) located on the front and rear panels of your computer.